Academic & Wellbeing Support

 The Student Staff Liaison Committee (SSLC for short) offer essential channels of communication between students and staff and often lead to changes being implemented to improve your student experience.

 Law School Hardship Fund: The Law School has a limited fund available to assist undergraduate and postgraduate students experiencing sudden and unforeseen financial difficulties.
 Applications may be made to the fund by any student who is currently registered on a taught or research programme with us (this excludes students whose home department is not the Law School).
 Find out more.

 Law School Moodle Book: Designed by law students for law students, this Moodle Book called 'WOLC: Subject Specific Learning in Law' is a database of materials and resources to assist you through your studies.

-Good Academic Practice: Familiarise yourself with the information on poor academic practice, cheating and plagiarism in our GAP guidelines and discuss specific issues as and when they arise with your module tutors and/or personal tutor.
+Academic Integrity: Familiarise yourself with the information on poor academic practice, cheating and plagiarism in our Academic Integrity guidelines and discuss specific issues as and when they arise with your module tutors and/or personal tutor.

 Library Resources: Visit the library webpages for additional support and assistance during your studies.